 According to the Charter of Ville de Montréal, the responsibilities of the City Council include:

-A white pine for the initial native presence in Montréal.
-A fleur-de-lys of the Royal House of Bourbon for the French.
-A rose of the House of Lancaster for the English.
-A thistle for the Scottish.
-A clover for the Irish.
+A white pine for the initial native presence in Montréal surrounded by a fleur-de-lys of the Royal House of Bourbon for the French, a rose of the House of Lancaster for the English, a thistle for the Scottish and a clover for the Irish.

 The Montreal City Council also supervises and approves the decisions made by each Borough Council, while the Executive Committee (11 members and the mayor of Montreal) has jurisdiction over the local services offered within the city limits and over the entire electoral profiles of the Island of Montreal.